Nebulosar/CodeceptionCoverageChecker/README.md

 # CodeCeptCodeCov
 Extension for codeception.
-Can be used to fail tests if they are under the coverage treshhold
+Can be used to fail tests if they are under the coverage threshold